 Note As such, this Coverage Collection Extension has impact on the operational behaviour and in particular the response to a GetCapabilities response.

-The concept of “feature collections” is well established so given that a “coverage” is a type of feature then the extension for coverage collections is easy to understand.
-Each “coverage collection” will have an identifier that will be exposed in the “GetCapabilities” response document.
+The concept of “feature collections” is well established so given that a “coverage” is a type of feature then the extension for Coverage Collections is easy to understand.
+Each “Coverage Collection” will have an identifier that will be exposed in the “GetCapabilities” response document.

 Support for coverage collections are reported by the service in its GetCapabilities response.